Brewers vs. Rockies Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will send Wade Miley (6-2) to the mound for his 15th start this season.
+- The Brewers will hand the ball to Adrian Houser (4-3) for his 14th start of the season.

+- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

+- Houser has eight starts of five or more innings this season in 13 chances.
+He averages 4.9 innings per outing.

 |Opponent